 “Can I get a CDL without going to school?” is a common question we get on this site, which is why we’re attempting to answer it with this article.
-Before February 7, 2022, it was possible to get a CDL license without having to attend school.
+Before February 7, 2022, it was possible to get a CDL license without going to truck driving school.

 Even before ELDT, to get a CDL license without going to school wouldn’t have been advisable.
 Getting a trucking job from a reputable company, your career trajectory, and obtaining valuable knowledge and experience would’ve been significantly hampered by opting out of CDL school.